panchul/workspace/doc/CPP.md

 ---

-Funny pattern I actually saw in a production code.
+A funny pattern I actually saw in a production code.

     …
     char ABC[4] = { "ABC" };